Highsted Grammar School

 Highsted Grammar School is a state-funded selective secondary school (grammar school) for girls in Sittingbourne, Kent.

 History

 The school was established in 1904 in Brenchley House on Sittingbourne High Street as Sittingbourne High School for Girls.
 It moved to its current site in Highsted Road in the late 1950s, at which time it was known as Sittingbourne Girls’ Grammar School (SGGS).

 In common with many secondary schools in England, Highsted has a house system.
 When formed in 1904 the houses were: Briton, Cymru, Scots and Spartan.
 The houses now are: Chanel, Eliot, Franklin, Keller, Roddick, Seacole.

 The school, now known as Highsted Grammar School, converted to Academy status in 2011.
 It now takes both boys and girls into its Sixth Form.
 In September 2013, Anne Kelly took over as headteacher after the retirement of former headteacher Jennifer Payne.

-Description

-Virtually all maintained schools and academies follow the National Curriculum, and are inspected by Ofsted on how well they succeed in delivering a 'broad and balanced curriculum'.
-Unusually, Highsted which converted to an academy in 2011 has not had a Section 5 inspection since then.
-On conversion, all schools have a three-year exemption window: Ofsted looked at the previous maintained school's last two inspections and has not seen the need to do an inspection.